rfbujan/backend_Task1/README.md

 As requested, this document contains relevant information related to technical assumptions/decisions made, as well as instructions for running a solution (when applicable) and tests in a Linux environment.

-The document is divided in four sections where the first section provides common information for the whole solution.
-And the following three sections provide more specific details for each of the implemented tasks.
+The document is divided in four main sections: one for general considerations applicable to all projects; and other three sections, each on dedicated to each of the tasks to be implemented.

+All sections have the same structure:
+- 1 **Assumptions and Decisions made** --> Technical overview of the solution
+- 2 **Technical choices** --> third-party libraries used
+- 3 **Room for improvement** --> points where the solution can be improved
+- 4 **Instructions** --> instructions on how to run the solution and its tests

 General Considerations
 ======================